-Before using any of these products, the user must read the specific use for, use limitations and warning information in the User Instructions.
+Before using any of these products, the user must read the specific use for, use limitations and warning information in the User Instructions and product packaging.

 Do not exceed maximum use concentrations established by local regulatory agencies.
 Cartridges/filters are approved as assemblies for use with 3MTM Half Facepiece 6000 Series.
 For NIOSH approval, refer to approval label.